Why Active People Skip Their Physio Exercises (And How to Actually Get Them Done)

 3. Habit Stack

-The combinations are endless because this is designed to fit into your unique life.
+The combinations are endless because they're designed to fit your life, not a generic schedule.

 Sometimes when patients are having trouble remembering to do their rehab, I ask them to create a reminder in their phone then and there.
 If I don't they inevitably forget once they leave the clinic and the cycle continues.